Case Studies of AI in Healthcare: Real-World Applications, Risks, and Lessons

 In implementation terms, we think of scheduling AI as “policy plus constraints.”
 The policy predicts demand and no-shows; constraints enforce clinical rules (visit type, staffing, equipment).
 Case studies consistently show that constrained automation earns trust, while unconstrained “smart scheduling” creates downstream rework.

-4. Connected and ambient care: wearables, touchless sensors, and smart-device monitoring for continuous insights
+4. Connected and ambient care: wearables, touch-free sensors, and smart device monitoring for continuous insights

 Population health, risk adjustment, and predictive analytics in practice